SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/title-addons.md

 ## Extending the Given Addons

 If you find that the base `TitleAddons` are not suited for your specific title requirements, you can make a new class that inherits from `TitleAddon` to create your own behavior.
-These classes can be registered
+These classes can be registered.

-This simple addon logs a message to the ingame `ErrorMessage` class when the addon is enabled and disabled.
+This simple addon logs a message to the in-game `ErrorMessage` class when the addon is enabled and disabled.

 ```csharp
 using Nautilus.Handlers.TitleScreen;